maichmueller/plangolin/docs/panorama/README.md

     5. The done flag for each successor state.
 2. **Training Loop**
     - Iterate over each state of each training problem once per epoch.
-    - Use a custom collate function (`thundeRL.collate.collate_fn`) to create batches by flattening successor states into a single batch object.
+    - Use a custom collate function (`panorama.collate.collate_fn`) to create batches by flattening successor states into a single batch object.
     - Run the agent using `PolicyGradientModule`:
         1. Compute the embeddings of the current states and successor states with